Made in France challenge

 understanding this marking

 In the European Union, the rules of non-preferential origin (NPO), defined in Articles 59 to 63 of the Union Customs Code (UCC) and the associated regulations, establish a product’s country of origin.
-For an in-depth understanding, we suggest consulting the French Customs’ Guide to non-preferential origin.
+For in-depth understanding, we suggest consulting the French Customs’ Guide to non-preferential origin.

 This NPO can only be defined by precisely tracking the manufacturing process, the countries involved in production (whether by supplying components or carrying out operations), the cost of individual components, and the ex-works price of the finished product.

 When a product, such as an electric bicycle, is manufactured across multiple countries, the UCC states that it is made in France if it undergoes its final substantial transformation, namely its assembly, within France.
 However, this alone is not sufficient.
-It is also necessary to comply with one of the following primary rules: the change of tariff heading (CTH) or the 45% value-added rule.
+It is also necessary to comply with one of the following primary rules: the change of tariff heading (CTH) or the 45% value added rule.

 The change of tariff heading

-To qualify as “Made in France,” an assembled electric bike must have a tariff heading (the first four digits of the customs code) that differs from the tariff headings of its non-French components.
+To qualify as “Made in France”, an assembled electric bike must have a tariff heading (the first four digits of the customs code) that differs from the tariff headings of its non-French components.
 With heading 8711 for e-bikes, this is usually true.

 However, in the case of electric bicycles, a specific requirement applies: non-originating parts must have a tariff heading other than 8501, 8507, or 8714.
 These headings cover essential components like the motor (8501), battery (8507), frame, fork, rims, crankset, brakes, saddle, and many other parts listed under 8714.
 If any of these elements are not made in France, the CTH rule becomes inapplicable, making this option virtually impossible.

-The 45% value-added rule
+The 45% value added rule

 To comply with this rule, the value acquired by the assembly and possibly the incorporation of parts manufactured in France must represent at least 45% of the ex-works price of the electric bike.
 It is the rule generally used for an e-bike to display the “Made in France” label.